GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-07_satellite_application_R.md

 * Divide your NDVI layer into two groups: water and everything else.
 You can use the `raster::reclassify` function.
 * Now it is just a matter of counting pixels to find out the area of water bodies.

+## Assignment
+Write everything in a Rmd file, knitr it and upload the html file to Ilias.